reinierdevalk/abtab/README - Copy.md

     $ which java

-If the command returns a valid path, the software is installed on your system, but its installation path is not on the system `PATH`.
+If the command returns a valid path, the software is installed on your system, but its path is not on the `PATH`.
 If it returns an error (e.g., `command not found`) or something else, the software is not installed on your system.

+### If the software is installed

+### If the software is not installed

+If the software is installed on your system, you must make sure that it is available in your Unix-emulating CLI -- i.e., that its path is on the system `PATH`.
+As explained above, this path can be obtained using the `which` command. exact path can  be found using the which  The Python path is usually something like `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/` or `C:/Python<version>/`, while the Java path is usually something like `C:/Program Files/Java/jdk-<version>/bin/` (64-bit systems) or `C:/Program Files (x86)/Java/jdk-<version>/bin/` (32-bit systems).
+You can check the exact paths on your own machine.

+You can check which paths are on the system `PATH` as follows.

+    $ echo $PATH

-On Windows, note that the path returned has been adapted to the Unix-style format that the CLI understands.
+Note that the paths listed have been adapted to the Unix-style format that the CLI understands.
 Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

-### If the software is installed on your system
-If the software is installed on your system, you must make sure that it is available in your Unix-emulating CLI -- i.e., that its installation path (obtained using the `which` command, as shown above) is on the system `PATH`.
-You do this by adding the installation path to the `.bash_profile` file. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.
+If your Python and Java path are not among the paths listed, you must add them to the system `PATH`.
+You do this by adding them to `.bash_profile`. `.bash_profile` is usually located in your `HOME` directory (`~/`); you can check this as follows.

     $ cd ~/
     $ ls -a